daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 Unless disabled in the settings, a "MAX" icon will be shown in the Collections menu under each fish which has been caught at max size.
 A blue icon indicates a regular fish, while a red icon indicates a crab pot fish.
 Only blue-iconed fish are counted for the perk.
-Legendary fish are worth 4 regular fish; i.e., 2% bonus to fish sell price.
+Legendary fish are worth 5 regular fish; i.e., 5% bonus to fish sell price.
 This applies to anything with the `fish_legendary` context tag, which should allow for compatibiltiy with mod-added legendary fish.
+By default, the bonus caps at 100%, but this can be configured.

 Lingering tackle effects last for 20 uses, which is half as many as a regular tackle.
 </details>